Lucy Pevensie: The Lion, the Witch and the Wardrobe

 Lucy's siblings, Peter, Susan and Edmund, do not believe her about Narnia at first, but later they all find their way to Narnia.

 Lucy is the first of the Pevensies to enter Narnia through a magical wardrobe in the Professor's old house, into Narnia in the One Hundred Year Winter, under the rule of the White Witch, the evil self-proclaimed Queen of Narnia.
 There she meets Mr. Tumnus the Faun and, then later, the Beavers.
 However, her brother Edmund had also slipped into Narnia on the second occasion Lucy had entered, and encountered the White Witch while she was visiting Mr. Tumnus.
 Edmund, who had already jeered at Lucy about her "magical" country, continued to be spiteful towards Lucy by denying that either of them had been in Narnia.
 When the children all enter Narnia, Edmund slips away from the house of the Beavers and defects to the White Witch.

 While travelling with Peter, Susan and Mr. and Mrs. Beaver to the Stone Table, they meet Father Christmas, who gives them gifts.
 Lucy is given a vial with magical cordial that can heal almost any injury, and a small dagger with which to defend herself "a great need".
 Edmund, meanwhile, had tried to betray the Beavers and joined the White Witch; he had first met her and been seduced by promises of power after first entering the wardrobe when trying to follow Lucy on her second entry to Narnia.

-She and her companions arrive at Aslan's camp, and later that night, she and Susan comfort Aslan as he walks to his death – although they do not know of his fate at the time.
+She and her companions arrive at Aslan's camp, and later that night, she and Susan comfort Aslan as he walks to his deathalthough they do not know of his fate at the time.
 Both girls also witness his sacrifice.
 While their brothers are going to war, Lucy and her sister see Aslan come back to life and help him wake the creatures in the White Witch's castle, which the White Witch had turned to stone.
 They meet with their brothers at the end of the battle.

 At Cair Paravel, she is crowned as Her Majesty Queen Lucy by Aslan to the throne as co-ruler of Narnia, this marking the fulfilling of the ancient prophecy and the end of the White Witch's reign.
 During her reign, she is named Queen Lucy the Valiant.
 She and her siblings make a Golden Age in Narnia.

 Years later, while hunting the White Stag through Lantern Waste, she and her siblings notice the lantern where she met Mr. Tumnus.
 The Pevensies return through the wardrobe into England, where no time has passed and they are children again.